Child Mobility Foundation

 In 2000 a remit was passed at the Lions' annual convention held in Wellington which created the Lions Hart Walker national project.
 In 2010 the Executive Management Committee reviewed the project and the Child Mobility Foundation was formed.

-The Hart Walker costs NZ$9,850 and attracts no government funding in New Zealand and therefore relies on the generosity of us all.
+The Hart Walker receives no government funding in New Zealand and therefore relies on the generosity of us all.
 The cost includes shipment, equipment, two clinics and the first pair of boots.
-Families are invoiced for costs after that and clinic fees are NZ$75 a visit.
+Families are invoiced for costs after that and clinic fees are set at the current costs a visit.
 The cost of boots and repairs are additional.
-Lions Clubs to date have rallied behind the Hart Walkers being donated in New Zealand.

 The Foundation is grateful to the many Lions in Clubs throughout New Zealand who have organised Walks for Kids, individual Lions, friends, supporters, and anyone else who has contributed to the Child Mobility Foundation to help it carry on the dedicated work of helping our wonderful children.